JPCodeCraft/AlbionFreeMarketTutorials/tutorials/flipper/FlipperTutorial.md

  - Choose a category
  - Choose a tier
  - Choose an enchantment
  - Stop the page scrolling when the values are too low.
-For example, there no point in seeing prices of .4 items at 300k.
+For example, there is no point in seeing prices of .4 items at 300k.
 They are worth a lot more.
  - Repeat for all options

 <video src="https://github.com/user-attachments/assets/d4d210a5-f3b4-41bf-abb0-72f9e98c09b2" style="max-width: 1200px; width: 100%;" controls autoplay muted></video>